SalikaThilakarathne/salikathilakarathne.github.io/_posts/2023-07-12-post-bibliography.md

 ---
 layout: post
-title: a family visit to Hakone: ashi lake, volcanos and more
+title: a family visit to Hakone':' ashi lake, volcanos and more
 date: 2023-09-20
 description: an example of a blog post with bibliography
 tags: formatting bib